Project Information

 The gaps in these stories are revealing.
 Very few Indigenous voices, even though we're on their traditional land.
 Nobody talks about how much gardens cost or who owns land.
 Young people's perspectives are mostly absent.
 The silence about East Austin gentrificationâeven as people celebrate East Austin gardensâshows what's too painful or dangerous to discuss openly.

-These 54 plant stories show us that Austin's communities are quietly building the future through their gardens and kitchens.
+These 49 community responses show us that Austin's residents are quietly building the future through their gardens and kitchens.
 They're blending knowledge from their homelands with Texas reality to create new ways of living with plants.
 Without any master plan, they're preparing for climate change, healing from difficult histories, and building networks of support through food and seeds.
 This isn't just information about gardeningâit's a blueprint for how communities survive hard times and create hope.

 Something New Is Growing: The Austin Mix